How to Clean a Wood Table

 3.1.
 Dusting techniques for daily maintenance

-A quick daily dusting goes a long way in keeping your table looking great.
+A quick daily dusting goes a long way in keeping your table looking great and is the foundation of how to clean a wood table effectively.
 Use a soft, lint-free cloth or a feather duster.
 Always dust in the direction of the wood grain.
 I make it a habit to dust my table every morning while my coffee is brewing – it’s become a nice little ritual!
+This simple step is crucial in any how to clean a wood table routine.

 3.2.
 Wiping down the table after meals